-Despite the occasional regulatory breach, the gambling industry is closely regulated and taxed, by the federal, state, and territory governments.
-Each jurisdiction administers its own caps on gaming licenses and EGMs, but online and interactive gaming is administered federally by the Interactive Gambling Act 2001, which prohibits online casinos and online EGM gaming for Australian residents.
-Exceptions for online gambling have been made for racing and sports betting and the Northern Territory permits interactive online gaming operations, however, the services are only available to overseas visitors.
+The gambling industry is closely regulated and taxed by the federal, state, and territory governments.
+Each jurisdiction administers its own caps on gaming licenses and EGMs, but online and interactive gaming is administered federally by the Interactive Gambling Act 2001, which prohibits a range of online gambling services including online casinos and in-play sports betting for people in Australia.